The Beman Project: Analysis

 Beman creates temporary value for WG21.

-Meanwhile, C++’s actual challenges—package management, ABI stability, build system fragmentation—remain largely unaddressed by either project.
-The Beman Project doesn’t solve them; Boost doesn’t either (though Alliance-funded work on build integration helps).
+Meanwhile, C++’s binding constraints—package management, ABI stability, build system fragmentation—remain unaddressed by either project.

 References